Leap of Faith (film): Plot

 Faith healer Jonas Nightengale and his manager Jane Larson break down in Rustwater, Kansas, a small, rural town suffering from a long drought.
-Learning they will be stuck there for four days waiting for replacement parts to come in for their truck, Jonas decides to hold revival meetings to help pay for the repairs on the truck.
+Learning they will have to wait four days for replacement parts for their truck, Jonas decides to hold revival meetings to help pay for the repairs.

-Jonas and his staff use various cons to make it appear as if Jonas has divine knowledge granted by God.
-Despite his repeated diversions whenever he is asked when the drought will end, the townspeople find Jonas’s shows to be entertaining and hope-inspiring, and eagerly give their money to Jonas as donations.
+Jonas and his staff use cons to make it appear as if Jonas has divine knowledge.
+Despite his repeated diversions whenever he is asked when the drought will end, the townspeople find Jonas's shows to be entertaining and inspiring, and eagerly donate their money.

-Local sheriff Will Braverman is skeptical and decides to investigate Jonas' past.
+Sheriff Will Braverman is skeptical and decides to investigate Jonas's past.
 He learns that Jonas is in fact Jack Newton, a native of New York City who lived a life of crime in his teen years.
 Braverman shares this information with the townspeople, who have gathered for another tent revival.
-Jonas storms off the stage, soon returning to successfully spin Braverman's report, leaving the crowd more energized than ever, much to Braverman's exasperation.
+Jonas storms off the stage, but soon returns to successfully spin Braverman's report, leaving the crowd more energized than ever, much to Braverman's exasperation.
 Nightengale continues his dubious ministry over the next several days as Jane and Braverman find themselves falling for each other.

-Nightengale attempts to begin a relationship with local diner waitress Marva, whose brother Boyd walks with crutches following an auto accident.
-She explains that doctors could not find anything physically wrong with Boyd and his ailment is psychosomatic.
-Boyd comes to believe that Jonas can make him walk again.
+Nightengale attempts to begin a relationship with diner waitress Marva, whose brother Boyd walks with crutches following an auto accident.
+She explains that doctors could not find anything physically wrong with him and his ailment is psychosomatic.
+Boyd comes to believe that Jonas can help him walk again.
 During a meeting, Boyd walks to the crucifix and touches the feet of Jesus.
-He drops his crutches and begins to walk unassisted.
-The awed crowd sweeps the stage.
-After the show, an enraged Jonas rails to Jane that he was conned and that Boyd upstaged him.
+He drops his crutches and begins to walk unassisted, and the awed crowd sweeps the stage.
+After the show, an enraged Jonas rails to Jane that they were conned, but then realizes Boyd walking again could only be a real miracle.